budnyjj/vkstat/README.md

 ## scripts

 * [get.py](https://github.com/budnyjj/vkstat/blob/master/get.py) -- use it for get data from vk.com.
-  You can specify number of UIDs and set recursion level (get friends of friends).
+  You can specify *number of UIDs* and set *recursion level* (get friends of friends).
-  It can use multiprocessing to speed-up download.
+  It can use *multiprocessing* to speed-up download.

+  Built graph can be stored in Pickle or YAML format (switch between them by output file extension).

+* [process.py](https://github.com/budnyjj/vkstat/blob/master/process.py) -- use it to cut
+  nodes, which have small number of common neighbors in graph.
+It can be useful to reduce graph size and increase visibility of obtained graph.

+* [info.py](https://github.com/budnyjj/vkstat/blob/master/info.py) -- use it to analyze obtained graph.
+  Currently, this script can show graph *radius*, *diameter*, lists of *central* and *peripheral nodes*, show *number of degrees per node*.

+* [plot.py](https://github.com/budnyjj/vkstat/blob/master/plot.py) -- use it to plot result graph.
+  You can *explore graph in interactive mode* or *write its representation to file* (.png or .pdf are currently supported).

+  For perfomance reasons, its recommended to plot graphs with less than 200 nodes.